awsdocs/iam-user-guide/doc_source/tutorial_billing.md

 ## Step 4: Test Access to the Billing Console<a name="tutorial-billing-step4"></a>

 You can test user access in a couple of ways\.
-For this tutorial, we recommend that you test access by signing in as each of the test users so you can see what your users might experience\.
+For this tutorial, we recommend that you test access by signing in as each of the test users to learn what your users might experience\.
 Another \(optional\) way to test user access permissions is to use the [IAM policy simulator](https://policysim.aws.amazon.com/)\.
 Use the following steps if you want to see another way to view the effective result of these actions\.

 Select either of the following procedures based on your preferred testing method\.
 In the first one, you sign in using both test accounts to see the difference between access rights\.